b166ar/Mac-Mini-Killer/README.md

   - Prevent sleep with free [Amphetamine app](https://itunes.apple.com/us/app/amphetamine/id937984704?mt=12).
 I like it because it let monitor fall asleep and/or enable screensaver.
 It’s crucial if you want your Hackintosh to lock automatically.
   - Disable XMP.
 Fixes the problem entirely, but harms general performance.
   - Use [Jettison app](https://www.stclairsoft.com/Jettison/) that unmount drives before sleep.
 I don’t test it personally.

+## Donations

+If my configuration helped you to set up and run Hackintosh, feel free to support my work.

+It is not necessary, but always welcome.

+Paypal — akh420@nyu.edu